trungnhm1998/StrippedCryptoQuest/Documents/map-path-setup-document.md

 # Setup Map Exit and Map Entrance

 `GoTo.cs` will handle the transition from the current map to the next map.
-`GoFrom` will handle where the player will be placed when entering this current map.
+`GoFrom.cs` will handle where the player will be placed when entering this current map.

 **Set up Go To next map **